ydhvr1729-cmyk/flight-delay-customer-satisfaction/README.md

 ## 📈 Key Results

 ### Visual Analysis
-*(Placeholder: Upload your boxplot image to an 'images' folder and reference it here)*
 ![Distribution of Delays](Images/Boxplot_1.png)
 > *The boxplot analysis revealed significant outliers in the "Long Haul" category, indicating that while the median delay is often low, extreme delays are common.*